chem-274-A-master/problem-set-4/instructions.md

 The symbols should be in alphabetical order, with the appropriate element count (ie, H2O, not HHO).

-**Hint**: It would be helpful to have another lookup table as in the previous problem, but going in the opposite direction.

 ## Profiling C++ Code